Dyme

 2. /New York

-3. /Safety & emergency in New York City
+3. /Safety and emergency info for New York City visitors (2026)

 City Guide

-New York City is safe for tourists in major areas like Midtown, Times Square, the High Line corridor, and Lower Manhattan, where foot traffic and police presence stay high around the clock.
-Knowing a handful of numbers and neighborhood patterns before you arrive makes a real difference.
-This guide gives you the contacts, locations, and street-level knowledge to handle anything from a lost wallet to a medical emergency.
+New York City is safe for travelers in major areas like Midtown, Times Square, the High Line corridor, and Lower Manhattan, where foot traffic and police presence stay high around the clock.
+Petty theft and phone snatching are the most common issues visitors face, not violent crime.
+Keep these contacts and locations handy before you need them.

 In this guide

-4. 4.What to do if your passport or wallet is stolen
+5. 5.What to do if your passport is lost or stolen

 If you need help in NYC